Home Design After COVID-19: What is the Future of Interior Design

 Regardless of the size of your home people love to congregate in the kitchen, living, and dining areas.
 So making these rooms adaptable and functional for multiple different activities is crucial.
+This means having a dining room setup and kitchen supplies that don’t get in the way of socializing and other room uses.
 From working and studying to exercising, make these areas of your home as multi-purpose as possible.

 The Home Office Becomes Fulltime